rbergenl/rbergenl.github.io/GETTING_STARTED.md

 - Create a User repository with the convention `<username>.github.io`
 - Add to package.json `"deploy": "gatsby build --prefix-paths && gh-pages -d public -b master",`
 - In Github, repository settings, set the Github Pages branch to `gh-pages branch`

+# Troubleshooting
+- manifest.webmanifest has error or 404 and icons not generated.
+Solution: upgrade gatsby-plugin-manifest to the latest version.